 Keeping Our Students Healthy

-Any child who has a fever of 100 degrees or more should not return to school until 24 hours of normal temperature have passed
+- Any child who has a fever of 100 degrees or more should not return to school until 24 hours of normal temperature has passed

 Any child who runs a fever of 100 degrees or more or presents signs of a contagious disease will be sent home from school.
 It is the parent’s responsibility to provide transportation and care for the child.
 Please keep your emergency phone numbers up to date and provide us with several names and numbers of people who can care for your child if you are unavailable.